|

 Aloe arborescens is widely distributed through the Eastern Summer rainfall regions of South Africa, Mozambique, Malawi and Zimbabwe and grows from sea level to the tops of mountains, often growing on exposed rocky ridges (= krantz).

-Aloe arborescens is widely-cultivated in tropical countries, as a garden ornamental plant, for hedging and for the healing properties of its leaves.
+Aloe arborescens is widely-cultivated in tropical countries, as a garden ornamental plant, for hedging and for the healing properties of the gel within its succulent leaves.
 Propagation from stem cuttings is easy.

 |